-What is Dysfunctional Lens Syndrome (DLS)?
+What Is Dysfunctional Lens Syndrome (DLS)?

 How Can Monovision Help?

 Monovision gets people out of glasses and contacts, allowing them to see near and far without any visual aids.
 Watch the video below to see how monovision works to correct near and distance vision.

 Monovision decreases the necessity for both near and distance glasses.
 Although this may sound confusing, patients adjust well, and report great results.
-Monovision could be the best option for the specific needs of patients over 40, who wish to avoid glasses altogether.
+Monovision could be the best option for the specific needs of patients over 40 who wish to avoid glasses altogether.
 However, to determine which solution is best for you, Lance Kugler, MD will need to analyze your eyes to make a recommendation.
-At the time of your complimentary consultation, our doctors may ask you to partake in a monovision simulation, so you can see for yourself whether it is something that meets your visual needs.
+At the time of your consultation, our doctors may ask you to partake in a monovision simulation, so you can see for yourself whether it is something that meets your visual needs.

-Corneal Inlay is similar to monovision laser vision correction, in that it is a treatment of one eye for near, while the other eye is used for distance.
+Corneal inlay is similar to monovision laser vision correction, in that it is a treatment of one eye for near, while the other eye is used for distance.
 Corneal inlays can be a great solution for patients between the ages of 45 and 60 who have trouble focusing on near objects or reading up close.
-Whether you are recommended monovision or a Corneal inlay, you can enjoy a life without the hassles and inconvenience of depending on Reading Glasses!
+Whether you are recommended monovision or a corneal inlay, you can enjoy a life without the hassles and inconvenience of depending on reading glasses!

-Monovision is Affordable
+Monovision Is Affordable